flhofer/Nvidia_TX2_Nano_revamp/official/kernel_5.10.216/Readme.md

 ## What has been patched?

 The following parts have been changed:
-*GPIO Driver: The driver interfaces have changed.
+* GPIO Driver: The driver interfaces have changed.
 Now the declaration macros have _fewer parameters, which made the change easy.
 Changed definitions, extended macros,and updated the function parameters accordingly.
 To be tested if it works.
-*Denver CPU perf: the interface variables changed to u64.
+* Denver CPU perf: the interface variables changed to u64.
 Made a cast where possible.
 To be tested.
-*CPUfreq: `tegra_cpufreq` and `tegra_cpufreq_hv` have been excluded from build.
+* CPUfreq: `tegra_cpufreq` and `tegra_cpufreq_hv` have been excluded from build.
 The Nvidia proprietary drivers are now significantly different.
 Trying to rely on the built-in kernel implementation for the Tegra
-*CPUidle: the same holds for ` cpuidle-tegra18x`.
+* CPUidle: the same holds for ` cpuidle-tegra18x`.
 Excluded and relying on built-in.
-*.. and finally fixed missing compiler and source includes.
+* .. and finally fixed missing compiler and source includes.

+## What works?

+Unfortunately, the system boots, reads DTB correctly, but gets stuck halfway through.
+Trying now to identify the cause of the hang-up.

 To be continued..